 - States with no specific bumper requirements

 Note that many states forbid driving a car in an “unsafe condition” or with broken pieces protruding.
-If your bumper is missing, damaged, or unsafely attached, it’s possible the police in your area could consider your car unsafe.
-Police can give you a ticket in these instances, even if the state’s legal code does not explicitly mention missing or damaged bumpers.
-The fact that your state has no specific requirements for bumpers would not guarantee your success if fighting that ticket in court.
+If your bumper is missing, damaged, or unsafely attached, it’s possible the police in your area could consider your car unsafe and issue a ticket, even if your state’s legal code does not explicitly mention missing or damaged bumpers.
+The fact that your state has no specific requirements for bumpers would not guarantee your success if fighting the ticket in court.

 All states also require you to display license plates on the front and/or back of your car.
-Without a bumper, you will still need to attach the plates somehow.
+Without a bumper, you will still need to attach the plates in another visible spot.

 Bumper Requirements by State

 The table below details which states fall into each category.
-When possible for each state, we’ve included links to each state’s relevant legislation or safety inspection manual for further information.
-If you still aren’t sure whether or not your car is street-legal, you may want to contact a local attorney or your state department of motor vehicles.
+We researched vehicle codes by state, and we’ve included links to each state’s most relevant legislation or safety inspection manual for further information.
+If you still aren’t sure if your car is street-legal, you may want to contact a local attorney or your state’s department of motor vehicles.

 Some states make exceptions for particular types of vehicles, such as trucks over a certain weight.
 If you drive something other than a standard passenger vehicle or SUV, check the link for your state to see if you’re covered:

 Penalties for Driving Without Bumpers

 If your state requires your car to have bumpers and you are caught driving without them, typical penalties include traffic citations and fines.
 If you allow these types of infractions to accumulate, you may face the possibility of going to court and/or jail time.
 Because of this, it is important to be aware of your state’s regulations, keep your car up to code, and pay for any tickets/citations in a timely manner.